 If the individual has a criminal conviction on their record but was never charged with it by ICE, it is worth asking the immigration judge for a bond hearing to deliberate the availability of a bail bonds option.

-How Do You Determine the Value of Amistad’s Immigration Bail Bonds?
+How Do You Determine the Value of Amistad’s Immigration Bonds?

-Amistad’s immigration bonds process is similar to our regular bail bond process in many ways.
+The immigration bonds process is not similar to our regular bail bond process in many ways.

-Amistad provides immigration bonds services in Raleigh, NC and nationwide.
+Amistad provides immigration bonds services nationwide directly from their headquarters located in Raleigh, North Carolina.
 We have bilingual agents to assist all clients.
-But take note that we don’t offer same day release.
-Don’t trust bail agencies that “guarantee” same day release prior to ICE’s acknowledgment of the payment.
+And although there’s always a chance of same day release once the immigration bond payment is accepted, don’t trust immigration bond agencies that “guarantee” same day release prior to ICE’s acknowledgment of the payment.

 Let’s discuss your immigration bond needs today and sort out your loved one’s situation as soon as possible.